VandyHacks/vaken/docs/docs/dev/graphql_and_mongodb.md

 #### Schema
 A schema is how to define the structure of the data for GraphQL.
-We use an addon to autogenerate Typescript types for MongoDB objects.
+We use an addon to autogenerate Typescript types (and only types!) for MongoDB objects.
 It is important to specify which GraphQL objects are intended to reflect MongoDB documents (usually with the @entity tag) - additional info [https://graphql-code-generator.com/docs/plugins/typescript-mongodb/](here).
 The schema is found as follows:
 - [./src/common/schema.graphql.ts](./src/common/schema.graphql.ts) - main schema, shared among server and client

 #### Models